 His opponent, former Assemblyman Jack Ciatrelli (R), was against cannabis legalization.

 The race was surprisingly close.
 While Murphy had a double-digit lead in the polls initially, Ciatrelli campaigned relentlessly.
-Even then, the closest poll had Murphy winning by six points versus the approximately 20,000 vote difference between his total and Ciatrelli’s.
+Even then, the closest poll had Murphy winning by six points.
+That’s versus the approximately 20,000 vote difference between his total and Ciatrelli’s.

-On Tuesday Election Night, Ciatrelli was ahead for several hours.
+On Tuesday, Election Night, Ciatrelli was ahead for several hours.
 For a while, it looked like he might win.
-By midnight, the race was still too close to call with many thousands of votes that still needed to be counted.
+By midnight, the race was still too close to call.
+Many thousands of votes still needed to be counted.
 However, by Wednesday afternoon Murphy pulled ahead by enough votes for the Associated Press to call him the winner.

 Ciatrelli has yet to concede the race, arguing that all votes must be counted.
 However, experts said that they expected the incoming votes to favor Murphy.

 Had Ciatrelli won, the NJ cannabis market would likely have developed very differently.
-Most of the issues in the medical cannabis program stem from the fact that former Governor Chris Christie did not want to implement it.
-Thus, he set up a program that served few patients while politically connected business people set up dispensaries that sold sub-par products for too much money.
+The issues in the medical cannabis program stem from the fact that former Governor Chris Christie didn’t want it.
+Thus, he set up a program that served few patients.
+Politically connected business people set up dispensaries that sold sub-par products for too much money.

-Many cannabis advocates have noted that while the medical cannabis program has grown from about 7,000 medical cannabis patients to about 121,000 patients and five dispensary locations to 23.
+Many cannabis advocates have noted that the medical cannabis program has grown from about 7,000 medical cannabis patients to about 121,000 patients.
+It also went from five dispensary locations to 23.
 Murphy also consistently pushed for cannabis reform.